 For instance, if you receive a student loan once a term, is it enough to pay 3 months rent in advance?
 If you then move to a new property for your next year, can you afford to pay a deposit and advanced rent during the spring and summer terms?

 You will need to instruct your bank to stop your standing order at the end of your tenancy otherwise your money will continue to be paid to the agency or landlord.

-If you need advice about the terms of your agreement or would like us to go through your contract with you, please complete the housing advice query form and Tash Burden, our Private Sector Adviser will get in touch with you.
+If you need advice about the terms of your agreement or would like us to go through your contract with you, please contact the Accommodation Office.